 Movies generally are intended to entertain or enlighten audiences.
 But sometimes the two functions become muddled.
 For example, the Netflix original movie, I Care a Lot, likely was made simply to entertain people.
 However, some viewers may find the movie influences their opinions about the treatment of the elderly, particularly related to guardians and guardianships.
-If you have not seen the movie yet, please be aware that this blog contains spoilers.
+If you have not seen the movie yet, please be aware this blog contains spoilers.

 A Synopsis of the Movie

 I Care a Lot presents professional guardian Marla Grayson (Rosamund Pike).
 With a little help from her network of health care professionals, Grayson targets elderly people with no friends or family members to care about their future care – or complain about Grayson’s treatment of them.
 The movie specifically covers the guardianship proceeding for a woman named Jennifer Peterson, played by Dianne Wiest.